Data Studio offers a number of ways to alter your data.

 A column(s) can be transformed by applying one or many Functions to it.
 This transformation can change the values in the existing column or create a new column containing the result without changing the existing value(s).

 There are hundreds of Native Functions which can be combined to make up complex operations.
-Most commonly used function categories:
+Most commonly used Function categories are: